mirjunaid26/self-hosted-runner-application/README.md

 log "Archival process completed."
 ```

-Replace `/path/to/soma_fs` and `/path/to/tape/mount` with your actual source and destination paths.

 Consider incorporating error handling, logging, and other necessary security measures based on your organization's policies and requirements.